 After the comfortable trail, hikers usually venture to Morrell Falls National Recreation Trail along Highway 83.
 The 2.7-mile hike will be rewarded with Morrell Falls— a 90-foot double waterfall.
 This also provides access to a glorious view of Swan Mountain.

 6. Danny On Memorial Trail, Flathead National Forest

-The trail begins at the base of the ski resort, and allows you to choose four different paths towards the iconic panoramic view.
+The trail begins at the base of the ski resort and allows you to choose four different paths toward the iconic panoramic view.
 The direct trail is about 3.9 miles with views of Glacier National Park, Flathead Valley, Canadian Rockies, and Bob Marshall Wilderness.

 7. The Boulder Pass Trail, Glacier National Park

 If you’re within Glacier National Park and in need of a challenging trail, the Boulder Pass is recommended.
 For veteran hikers, this trail is moderately difficult.

 If you’re a beginner, you will have to endure an arduous experience if you want to be rewarded with views of staggering beauty.
 You must, however, don’t just set off.
 You need an intense guide to accomplish the trail